At it's simplest level, policy answers a question.

 Cancelling Muskrat Falls is a good example.
 We are facing a financial crisis.
 Muskrat Falls is a huge expense.
 There's the problem.
 Turn it into a question and it becomes whether or not we should cancel Muskrat Falls.

-To answer the question, you'd have to look at different other questions.
+To answer the question, you'd have to look at other issues.
 Muskrat Falls was supposed to be the answer to our power needs.
 We'd have to look at that issue: do we need the power?
 We'd have to look at finances: can we afford it?
 What would it cost to take one course versus another?
 We'd have to ask about legal implications: what do our legal commitments say we must do?

 Implicit in those questions is the idea of alternatives.
 What choices do we have?